PouyaPouryaie/basicFeaturesForSpringProject/README.md

 # BasicFeaturesForSpringProject

-this project, implement instance of basic feature, <br> you maybe want use for App base on Spring-boot <br>
+This project, implement instance of basic feature, <br> you maybe want use for App base on Spring-boot <br>

 ## basicFeature
 - spring-web